-Anonymous asked: Is there a comprehensive list of names of the boatmen who navigated the D&H Canal?
+Anonymous said: Is there a comprehensive list of names of the boatmen who navigated the D&H Canal?
 If so, where may I review it.
 I'm looking for William James Rose and his wife Emelie Hodgkiss who lived in Wurtsboro and was a D&H Canal boatman from about 1855 to 1870.

 Hi - I have no information or tips on where to find that information other than Google.
 I simply had the pleasure of photographing the canal.